potentialEmployer77/SpotBookHome/README.md

 The first version of the app focuses on providing three main pieces of functionality:

 1).
 Spot saving: First and foremost, the user must be able to capture and save spots in the app.
-A spot consists of a spot name, location (geographical coordinates), rating (0-5 stars), description, and media (photos and video).
+A spot consists of a spot name, location (geographical coordinates), rating (0-5 stars), category, description, and media (photos and video).

 ![create_spot_current_location](Documentation/VideoDemos/MapOnBoarding/create_spot_current_location/create_spot_current_location.gif)